-Dec December 31,
+Decer nber 31,

-2007 2006
+2008 2007

-(in t thousands)
+(in the ousands)

-Accrued clinical and research services \$10,650 \$ 9,768
+Accrued clinical and research services \$5,494 \$10,650

-Accrued compensation and benefits 3,410 2,649
+Accrued compensation and benefits 1,434 3,410

-Other 952 1,068
+Other 607 952

-\$15,012 \$13,485
+\$7.535 \$15,012

-5. Long-Term Debt
+6. Long-Term Debt

 The Company has entered into equipment financing agreements that were used to finance capital expenditures.
-These agreements provide for equal monthly installments to be paid over a three to four year period, with interest at rates ranging from 8.46 percent to 10.41 percent per annum.
-At December 31, 2007 and 2006, the Company had \$2.1 million and \$2.4 million, respectively, in outstanding borrowings under these agreements.
+These agreements provide for equal monthly installments to be paid over a three to four year period, with interest at rates ranging from 8.92 percent to 10.41 percent per annum.
+At December 31, 2008 and 2007, the Company had \$1.2 million and \$2.1 million, respectively, in outstanding borrowings under these agreements.
 Outstanding borrowings under these agreements are collateralized by the related equipment.
-The Company was in compliance with financial covenants and conditions required at each of December 31, 2007 and 2006.

-At December 31, 2007, future payments under the Company's long-term debt were as follows (in thousands):
+At December 31, 2008, future payments under the Company's long-term debt were as follows:

-Year Ending
+Year Ending (in thousands)

-2008 \$ 978

-2009 726
+2009 \$ 795

 2010 331

 2011 67

 2012 32

-2,134
+1,225

-Less: Current portion (978)
+Less: Current portion (795)

-Long-term portion \$1,156
+Long-term portion \$ 430

-6. Collaborative Research and Licensing Agreements
+7. Collaborative Research and Licensing Agreements

 In March 2003, the Company entered into a collaboration agreement with Allergan to discover, develop and commercialize new therapeutics for ophthalmic and other indications.
 The agreement originally provided for a three-year research term which has been extended by the parties through March 2009.
-During the extended research term, Allergan could exclusively license specified chemistry and related assets.
-As of December 31, 2007, the Company had received an aggregate of \$14.5 million under the agreement, consisting of an upfront payment, research funding and related fees.
+As of December 31, 2008, the Company had received an aggregate of \$15.4 million under the agreement, consisting of an upfront payment, research funding and related fees.
 The Company may also receive license fees and milestone payments as well as royalties on future product sales worldwide, if any.
-Revenue recognized under this agreement during the years ended December 31, 2007, 2006, and 2005 totaled \$1.3 million, \$2.0 million, and \$4.2 million, respectively.
+Revenue recognized under this agreement during the years ended December 31, 2008, 2007, and 2006 totaled \$1.0 million, \$1.3 million, and \$2.0 million, respectively.

-In July 1999, the Company entered into a collaboration agreement with Allergan to discover, develop and commercialize drugs for glaucoma based on the Company's compounds.
-Under the agreement, the Company provided its drug discovery expertise to enable the selection by Allergan of a drug candidate for development and commercialization.
-Allergan was granted worldwide rights to products based on this compound for the treatment of ocular disease.
-As of December 31, 2007, the Company had received an aggregate of \$9.3 million in payments under the agreement, consisting of upfront fees, research funding, and milestone payments.
+In July 1999, the Company entered into a collaboration agreement with Allergan to discover, develop and commercialize drugs for the treatment of glaucoma based on the Company's compounds.
+Under the agreement, the Company provided its drug discovery expertise to enable the selection by Allergan of a product candidate for development and commercialization.
+Allergan was granted exclusive worldwide rights to products based on this product candidate for the treatment of ocular disease.
+As of December 31, 2008, the Company had received an aggregate of \$9.4 million in payments under the agreement, consisting of upfront fees, research funding, and milestone payments.
 In addition, the Company is eligible to receive additional milestone payments as well as royalties on future product sales worldwide, if any.
-Revenue recognized under this agreement during the years ended December 31, 2007 and 2006 totaled \$336,000 and \$179,000, respectively.
-The Company recognized no revenue under this agreement during the year ended December 31, 2005.
+Revenue recognized under this agreement during the years ended December 31, 2008, 2007, and 2006 totaled \$23,000, \$336,000 and \$179,000, respectively.

-In September 1997, the Company entered into a collaboration agreement with Allergan focused primarily on the discovery and development of new therapeutics for neuropathic pain and ophthalmic indications.
-This agreement was subsequently amended in conjunction with the execution of the March 2003 collaboration agreement and provides for the continued development of drug candidates for one target area.
+In September 1997, the Company entered into a collaboration agreement with Allergan focused primarily on the discovery and development of new therapeutics for pain and ophthalmic indications.
+This agreement was subsequently amended in conjunction with the execution of the March 2003 collaboration.
 Pursuant to the 1997 agreement, the Company granted Allergan exclusive worldwide rights to commercialize products resulting from the collaboration.
-The Company had received an aggregate of \$10.5 million in research funding and milestone payments through December 31, 2007.
+The Company had received an aggregate of \$10.5 million in research funding and milestone payments through December 31, 2008 under this agreement.
 The Company is also eligible to receive additional milestone payments as well as royalties on future product sales worldwide, if any.
-Revenue recognized under this agreement totaled \$1.0 million during the year ended December 31, 2005.
-The Company recognized no revenue under this agreement during the years ended December 31, 2007 and 2006.
 In connection with the execution of the collaboration agreement in 1997, Allergan made a \$6.0 million equity investment in the Company.
+The Company recognized no revenue under this agreement during the years ended December 31, 2008, 2007, and 2006.